Men and Cosmetic Surgery

 Hair growth and beard growth may play a major role in the outcome of a facelift.
 If you are balding or have thinning hair, surgical artistry may be required to hide the facelift incision, especially in the temple area.
 If the hair-bearing skin of your upper neck is pulled behind your ears during surgery, you may find that you must shave behind your ears or the back of your neck.
 However, sometimes electrolysis can correct this problem.
 Be sure to discuss these possibilities with your Dr. Mabourakh.

 A fatty or “jowly” area beneath the chin is also a concern for many men.
 In younger patients, liposuction alone may be sufficient to correct the problem.
 Older patients may require a full facelift and necklift, which may include the removal of excess skin and tightening the platysma muscles, which run down each side of the neck.
-These muscles are usually thicker in men than they are in women, but do not pose a greater challenge for Dr. Mabourakh.
+These muscles are usually thicker in men than they are in women but do not pose a greater challenge for Dr. Mabourakh.

 “Refinishing” Treatments for Facial Skin:

-Shaving must be postponed for about 3 weeks after a skin-smoothing treatment such as chemical peel or dermabrasion.
+Shaving must be postponed for about three weeks after a skin-smoothing treatment such as chemical peel or dermabrasion.
 Because these procedures strip away the surface layers of skin, you can expect your face to remain sensitive, swollen, and bright pink for several weeks after surgery.

 Some men are happy that the beard growth helps conceal the pinkness of their recovering skin – especially if they feel uncomfortable using camouflage make-up.

-Changing The Facial Features:
+Changing the Facial Features:

 Cosmetic procedures such as eyelid surgery, nose surgery, and facial-implant surgery are performed essentially the same way for men and women.
 However, it’s important to let Dr. Mabourakh know if you are seeking a more masculine look to your facial features — a chin with better projection, more prominent cheekbones, a stronger nose.